 They do not enjoy wet feet and poor air circulation which, if not managed correctly, can lead to root rot and even instant death.
 Furthermore, they tend to struggle in heavy clay soils and high pH conditions.

 Ideally, the soil pH level should be 6 or lower.
-Higher pH soils can be acidified with peat moss and sulphur.
+Higher pH soils can be acidified with coconut coir or pine bark and sulfur.

 Where is the best place to plant leucadendron?